Race 07: Reception

-Tracks

 Expansion packs

-It has since spawned nine expansion packs: GTR Evolution, STCC – The Game, Race On, Formula Raceroom (free of charge), STCC – The Game 2, GT Power, WTCC 2010, RETRO and the final expansion to the series, Race Injection.
+Race 07 spawned nine expansion packs: GTR Evolution, STCC – The Game, Race On, Formula Raceroom (free of charge), STCC – The Game 2, GT Power, WTCC 2010, RETRO and Race Injection.

 Formula Raceroom is a free add-on pack to RACE 07 developed by SimBin and adds a Formula One style car and Hockenheimring circuit to the original game.
 It was released on March 18, 2011.

 STCC – The Game is an expansion pack that features the 2008 Swedish Touring Car Championship season and its support series, the Camaro Cup.

 Race On

-Race On is an expansion pack to RACE 07 developed by SimBin Studios (later Sector3 Studios) and adds the 2008 World Touring Car Championship season, the International Formula Master series and some American Muscle Cars in both road and race-tuned versions to RACE 07.
+Race On is an expansion pack to RACE 07 developed by SimBin Studios (later Sector3 Studios and KW Studios) and adds the 2008 World Touring Car Championship season, the International Formula Master series and some American muscle cars in both road and race-tuned versions to RACE 07.
 It was released internationally on October 16, 2009.
 It is available as a stand-alone game including Race 07 as well as its previous expansion pack STCC - The Game (which was only released as a boxed copy in Scandinavia) and as an add-on pack to those who already have Race 07 and/or STCC - The Game.

-Tracks

-Two brand new American tracks (Laguna Seca and Road America) are included in the game, as well as a considerably higher number of races from America itself.
-To accompany the 2008 WTCC cars, updated versions of the 2006 & 2007 tracks featured in RACE 07 are included, plus the new circuit for that season, Okayama.

-Cars

-Race On includes all cars from Race 07, plus five new ones.
-Those are four US Muscle cars in race and street version plus the European International Formula Master.